janwright73/formik-form/README.md

 - formik error handling

-I had fun with this project that teaches a programmer how to use formik for input field requirements.
+I had fun learning how to use formik for input field requirements in a React application.

 ### How to Run
 Anyone can run this file by downloading the repository, running npm install, and then npm start to run the project in your browser.